RobertoM89/HideAndSeek_Docs/README.md

 **Tested on Maya: 2023**

-**Hide and Seek** is a Maya tool for 3D animators developed by *[Roberto Menicatti](https://linktr.ee/robertomenicatti)*, which allows you to easily build a shelf-based picker for any rig you want.
+**Shelf Picker** is a Maya tool for 3D animators developed by *[Roberto Menicatti](https://linktr.ee/robertomenicatti)*, which allows you to easily build a shelf-based picker for any rig you want.

 Give a look at the video or read the guide below if you want to see its functionalities.